tensorchord/pgvecto.rs-docs/src/usage/indexing.md

 # Indexing

-Indexing is the process of building a data structure that allows for efficient search. `pgvecto.rs` supports three indexing algorithms: brute force (FLAT), IVF, and HNSW.
+Indexing is the process of building a data structure that allows for efficient search. `pgvecto.rs` supports three indexing algorithms: brute force (flat), IVF, and HNSW.
 The default algorithm is HNSW.

 Assuming there is a table `items` and there is a column named `embedding` of type `vector(n)`, you can create a vector index for squared Euclidean distance with the following SQL.